-Disclosure Score Did a third party conduct

-the customer satisfaction study (Y/N)?
+Disclosure Score Did a third party conduct the customer satisfaction study (Y/N)?
 Customer satisfaction

-• Management Approach is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, What are the Risk/s Identified?
+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Management Approach Indicate involvement in the impact (i.e., caused by the What are the Risk/s Identified?
 Management Approach

-۱ ldentify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
+Identify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
 Management Approach Identify the opportunity/ies related to material topic of the organization